Frequently Asked Questions

 Waitsia Field Specific Questions

-Initially, our focus was on Waitsia Stage 1A, which is refurbishing the Xyris Production Facility (XPF), laying pipeline infrastructure from two wells to XPF and conducting an extended production test.
+Initially, our focus was on Waitsia Stage 1A, which was refurbishing the Xyris Production Facility (XPF), laying pipeline infrastructure from two wells to XPF and conducting an extended production test.
 Waitsia Stage 1A has been producing since August 2016.

 We are pleased to sponsor the independently facilitated Shire of Irwin Community Roundtable that is facilitating even greater communication between MEPAU and the local community, which was established in 2016.